Special Education Needs

 Mrs Watton supports the communication needs of nursery and reception hearing impaired pupils and also has an outreach caseload supporting hearing impaired pre-school children and their families.

-Mrs. D Reid, Mrs. M Smith, Mrs. D Tierney and Mrs. N Timson
+Mrs. D Flowers, Mrs. M Smith, Mrs. D Tierney, Mrs. N Timson, Mrs L Anchor, Mrs J Haley and Mrs V Sperrin.

 The team of Educational Communicators with qualifications in British Sign Language to Stage 2 provide one to one support for hearing impaired pupils to enable them to access the curriculum and enjoy the other opportunities of the school day.